Brexit: How the EU is responding to latest uncertainty | DW | 05.09.2019

 "There may be twists and turns in political developments in London right now, but our position is stable.
 We are willing to work constructively with Prime Minister Boris Johnson and to look at any proposals that he may have as long as they are compatible with the withdrawal agreement," she said.

 Johnson's attempt to get the UK out of the EU by October 31, "no ifs or buts," stood in tatters after rebellious lawmakers on Wednesday night blocked his plan to leave the EU next month without a withdrawal deal and rejected his call to trigger a snap general election.
-He also now leads a government with no majority in Parliament.
+He also now leads a government with no parliamentary majority.

 Read more: Brexit: What's happened and what's next?